 Here's an example of a matrix question:

-There are plenty of other formats that can be useful when you're testing concepts or interactions, especially in product feedback and user research.
+There are plenty of other formats that can be useful when you're testing concepts or interactions, especially in product feedback, user research and conjoint analysis.
 They still produce structured responses, but they can feel more engaging than standard multiple-choice.

 Below are closed-ended question examples grouped by common research objectives.
 Each set is written to be "drop-in ready," with clear stems and answer choices you can adapt.